Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This wasn’t a photography trip.
 I had a full day of business on my trip, which left me to spend some time in the evening for photos.
 On my first night, I ventured up to the Sutro Baths area and started with dinner at the Cliff House.
 Nice place.
 Hard floors.

 How do I know the floors are hard?
-After ordering my meal, I started cleaning my 18-200mm lens.
-I cleaned the front element first and then turned it over to clean the rear element.
+After ordering my meal, I cleaned my 18-200mm lens.
+I cleaned the front element and then turned it over to clean the rear element.
 As I did so, I felt something brush my leg and heard a definite “crack” as something hit the floor.

-When I turned the lens around, I could see that the front element fell out and it’s the piece that hit the floor.
+When I turned the lens around, I could see that the front element fell out, and it’s the piece that hit the floor.
 Big crack through that glass, but it didn’t shatter in multiple pieces.
-Yes, my heart sunk.
+Yes, my heart sank.

-The only lens I had was the Tokina 12-24, and it’s all I had left to shoot.
-All of my plans went out the window because I put most of my eggs in that ultra-zoom basket, and it broke before I could take a single shot.
+The only lens I had was the Tokina 12-24; it was all I had left to shoot.
+All my plans went out the window because I put most of my eggs in that ultra-zoom basket, which broke before I could take a single shot.

 That’s the downside of traveling light.
-When your gear breaks, you are no longer a photographer if you have no other gear with you.
+When your gear breaks, you are no longer a photographer if you have no other gear.
 Since that day, I’ve been content to overpack and not rely upon a single piece of equipment.